na-na-hi/renget/archive/lcbguide.md

 **1. Identities**
 This is the main thing you'll be rolling for, it's equivalent to other gacha's units.
 There are three rarities, denoted by the number of **0**'s.
 Lowest is **0**, highest is **000**.
 The naming is related to the Kabbalah.

-You can level up your identities by using XP tickets.
+You can level up your Identities (IDs) by using XP Tickets.
 You can also upgrade them in a different way, using a process called Uptying which requires Thread.
 Think of it as promotions.
 This gives them new moves, improves their rolls, gives them passives and better general stats.
 Uptying is a huge power boost, don't use unuptied Identities just because they have a higher rarity.
 If you Uptie an Identity to tier 3, you get new artwork and watchable story.
 000 Identities get pretty animated artwork.
 **2. E.G.O**
 You obtain E.G.O both from the gacha and the Battle Pass.
 This is equivalent to weapons/special moves in other gachas.
 There are 5 slots for each of the 5 rarities - ZAYIN, TETH, HE, WAW and ALEPH.
 Each one invokes a different attack and costs a different amount of in-battle resources.
 At the moment, there are only E.G.Os up to HE level.